 - 1/16 teaspoon white pepper

-- While nuts and seeds are soaking, bring a pot of water to boil.
-Add diced potato and boil until fork tender but not falling apart.
+- Bring a pot of water to boil.
+Add diced potato and boil until fork tender but not falling apart, about 6-8 minutes.
 Drain cooked potatoes in a colander.

 - Heat butter in a 6-cup saucepan.
 Saute onion, celery and bay leaves in butter until onion starts to brown.

 - Pour 1 cup of prepared nut milk into saucepan and stir constantly while cooking until mixture is very thick.
 Pour in remaining nut milk and stir.
 Add potatoes.
 Bring soup just to a boil taking care not to burn the bottom.

 - Once the soup has thickened, add the seasoned mushrooms.
 Heat just a minute or two until all the chowder ingredients are piping hot.

 - Ladle into soup bowls and serve with a generous grate of fresh cracked black pepper and a few vegan clams if desired.